magento-hackathon/MageTrashApp/README.md

 2. Will attempt to uninstall using PEAR packaging commands (as in Magento Connect)
 3. If not package found then will use uninstall file specified in module config.xml (by default, it is etc/uninstall.txt)

+Install script features:

+1. Delete core_resource to force Magento to run install/upgrade scripts.
+2. Rewind core_resource to force Magento to run a some install/upgrade scripts.

 ## Instructions ##